 Treatment for equine Gastric ulcers

-The conflict of medications leads to two options.
+This conflict of medications leads to two options.
 On the one hand, you can give your horse their meal with omeprazole and then in an hour give them sucralfate.
-On the other hand; you can give your horse the sucralfate and then in a couple of hours give them their meal and omeprazole.
+On the other; you can give your horse the sucralfate and then in a couple of hours give them their meal and omeprazole.